We found the best dog toothpaste recommend by vets in 2024 (plus our favorite alternatives)

 Taste: Does your dog like the taste?
 Does the taste encourage your dog to accept brushing?

 Effectiveness: Does the product help to freshen your dog's breath?
-Have you noticed a difference in plaque and tartar buildup?
+Have you noticed a difference in plaque and tartar buildup in dogs?

 User experience: Is the product easy to work with?
 Does it work well with toothbrushes (if applicable)?